kriyeng/tensorflow-intro/convulational-networks.md

 #### Convulation

-Keras layers gives us a method to apply Convultational layers to our NNs.
+Keras layers gives us a method to apply Convulational layers to our NNs.
 **Conv2D()** - Accepts the following basic parameters:
   1. Number of filters
   2. Shape of the filter. (width, height)